 Egypt’s urban centres are pretty hectic.
 Expect erratic driving and traffic jams driving in Cairo and other urban centres.
 Actually, it’s crazy around here and only experienced drivers should attempt doing this.
 You should always avoid driving at night as well.

 Motorbikes might be more worth it.
 They’re cheaper and easier to get around with, but these obviously come with higher risks.

 You can have an amazing road trip in Egypt if you’re ready, willing, and prepared.
 You’ll have to do your research and find a very reputable car rental company, be over 25, make sure you carry a fire extinguisher in the car (it’s mandatory), and have your paperwork on you at all times.
 Make sure your insurance covers rentals in Egypt.
 Some sort of GPS and/or maps would be essential, too.

 So unless you’re hellbent on a road trip and you’ve done ones like this many times before, probably don’t drive in Egypt.
-It’s not what we’d call safe.
+Driving in Egypt isn’t safe and for the inexperienced.